Nasrin-Rahimi/DataStructure-and-Algorithm/Hash Table/hash-table-definition.md

 Hash Table is a data structure which organizes data using hash functions in order to support quick insertion and search.

+Other names for hash table are: hash, hash map, map, unordered map, dictionary

+A hash function takes data (like a string, or a file’s contents) and outputs a hash, a fixed-size string or number.

+For example, here’s the MD5 hash (MD5 is a common hash function) for a file simply containing “cake”:

+  DF7CE038E2FA96EDF39206F898DF134D

+And here’s the hash for the same file after it was edited to be “cakes”:

+  0E9091167610558FDAE6F69BD6716771

+Notice the hash is completely different, even though the files were similar.
+Here's the hash for a long film I have on my hard drive:

+  664f67364296d08f31aec6fea4e9b83f

+The hash is the same length as my other hashes, but this time it represents a much bigger file—461Mb.

+We can think of a hash as a "fingerprint."
+We can trust that a given file will always have the same hash, but we can't go from the hash back to the original file.
+Sometimes we have to worry about multiple files having the same hash value, which is called a hash collision.

 There are two different kinds of hash tables: hash set and hash map.

 The hash set is one of the implementations of a set data structure to store no repeated values.